Pre-order my book Restless: How to Stop Living an If-Only Life

 Book a session

 I work with individuals and couples practicing strength-based collaborative therapy.
-I am licensed in NY and NJ and am currently seeing people in person in Maplewood, NJ and via online video sessions.
+I am licensed in NY and NJ and am currently seeing people in person in Millburn, NJ and via online video sessions.
 Learn about my specialties.

 Schedule a workshop